RathnavelSubramaniam/practical-1-suganya-pg/README.md

 # Data-Science-Practical1
-# 1. Find the length of the hypotenuse of a right triangle given the lengths of its two opposing sides
+# 1. Find the area of Circle using the formula